doubleecpu/RaspberryPi3B_Tools/README.md

 Gil Medel doubleecpu@outlook.com

 ## Overview:
-The Project setsup Raspberry Pi to read sensor data Sensors are set up and read in python and data is stored to MariaDB (MySQL) and data is Displayed in Wordpress website
+The Project to maintain set up of Raspberry Pi Packages that I use.
+Software set up by running shell script in python Automated So far:
+-LAMP Server Setup
+-Wordpress website Host Install

 ## Basic Usage: